Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 ###<a name="cd"></a>Collecting the data
 ![alt tag](https://raw.github.com/Angemon92/Inetelligent_systems-Laptop_price_prediction/master/Pictures/EBay laptops.png)
-`Concept Class Diagram of application.
+`Conceptual Class Diagram of application.
 Only important attributes and methods are prezent.
 Laptop class is domain class and it is used by most of the classes in project.`
 - Story about application logic

 ###<a name="fdea"></a>Filtering data and exploratory analysis